Global Symposium and Course: Human Sciences and The Future of Architecture

 Topics: Neurophenomenology; Memory and placemaking; Mirror neurons and empathy in design; Restorative places for human health and wellbeing; Somatic design; Body-conscious design; Forest bathing and the 7 Strategies of landscape design for health; Wayfinding and navigation; Grounding in nature; Spiritual architecture and design for the 21st Century - learning from ancient wisdom; Bridging human sciences and design.

-MB Japan Faculty: Please see below for photos and biographies of the faculty; Participants are also invited to present during (selected) afternoon lecture sessions at Seika University.
+We are delighted and honored to host these top experts in architecture and human sciences.
+Participants are also invited to present during (selected) afternoon lecture sessions at Seika University.

 August 2 (Pre-MB Day)